November 13, 2016 By Leanne Vogel April 19, 2019

 She mentioned Intellibed.
 I ended up chatting with Intellibed in about June of 2015 and got my first Intellibed in July of 2015, and I have loved the mattress ever sense.
 Kevin loves it.
 I love it.
 We cannot live without it.
 In fact, when we’re away from home, and we sleep in a new bed for the first time or when we’re camping, we always complain about how we don’t have our Intellibed with us.

 I’m excited to be partnered up with Intellibed because it’s become such a huge part of my life and healthful sleep and making sure that I’m taking care of my body starts by making sure that I’m having a good night’s rest.
 Intellibed was super sweet in setting up an amazing promotion for us and the podcast and all of you guys.

-If you go to healthfulpursuit.com/sleep and you use the coupon code HEALTHFUL, that’s all in caps, no spaces, you get 10% off at Intellibed, plus a free blend tech blender.
-The orders just need to be placed before December 5th of 2016, so go check them out.
+If you go to healthfulpursuit.com/sleep and receive free shipping, a free sheet set, a free mattress cover, AND a 10% discount!
 If you have questions, their customer service is phenomenal, and I highly encourage you, if you’re looking for a mattress or you’re thinking about looking at mattresses, even for the future, definitely check them out.
 My life has never been the same, and I know that Kevin would say the same.

 Lastly, if you have an idea for a podcast episode or you want to submit praise over and above the review, you just posted for the show, right?
 You can reach me at firstname.lastname@example.org, and I’m going to read one of the reviews that came in over the last couple of weeks.